RecklessPotcover/DECO3500-Project/README.md

 ### Our Solution
 Establish a network between the elderly, the volunteers and the medical staff, so that the volunteers can act as an extension of the medical staff's capacity to provide the elderly with the most timely and professional assistance possible.
 ## Designing and Prototyping Process
-From the conceptual design to the final prototype has gone through research verification, prototyping and two rounds of iterations, as detailed below.

 ### Litrature Research
 #### Part 1: Domain Research
 A device is needed to monitor the physical and mental health of elderly people living alone in real time and to minimize rescue time.